 Traditional kajal is banned in some countries such as in the United States.
 Archaeological excavations found jars of Kohl in ancient tombs containing lead.
 I was surprise to learn that there are still lead found in some kajal in this modern age and went to find out more about the controversy.

 Pros of Using Kajal Eyeliner:

-- Very intense smoky smouldering look compared to ordinary eyeliner.
+- Very intense smoky smouldering look.

 - Protects your eyes from infections.